Student Response Systems in Large Active-Learning Classrooms

 • Assessment scores

-The results for the three cohorts which partook in the SRS quizzes (the SRS Group) were compared to a control group consisting of the three cohorts which immediately preceded them in the years 2011-2014 (the Control Group).
+The results for the three cohorts that took part in the SRS quizzes, the SRS Group, were compared with a control group made up of the three cohorts that immediately preceded them between 2011 and 2014, the Control Group.

 • There was no significant improvement in student dropout rates in the SRS Group when compared with the Control Group.